Kathryn Wright

 Additional information

-For video therapy, I offer an initial consultation of 30 minutes for the reduced rate of £30.
+For video therapy, I offer a free initial consultation of 30 minutes.
 This will allow us to discover more about the work you are hoping to do, and ensure that I am a good fit for you and your needs.

 When I work